ParaGroup/p3arsec/README.md

 and some small test inputs.
 You can download the input datasets later by running `./install.sh --inputs`
 * `--inputs`: This parameter will **only** download the PARSEC input files.
 It should be used only if `./install.sh --fast` has already been run.
+* `--skepu`: This parameter compiles and install the [SkePU2](https://www.ida.liu.se/labs/pelab/skepu/) source to source compiler.
+This is not mandatory and you only need it if you want to modify the `*_skepu.cpp` files.

 # Compile